rickb777/runtemplate/README.md

  * `.Type`  - the type name (without '*' prefix)
  * `.PType` - the type name (prefixed by '*' if supplied)
+ * `.UType` - the type name having its first character converted to uppercase - useful for exported identifiers.
- * `.LType` - the type name having its first character converted to lowercase.
+ * `.LType` - the type name having its first character converted to lowercase - useful for internal identifiers.

 For example, if `-type *Foo` is specified with a *, `.Type` will be `Foo`,  `.PType` will be `*Foo`,  `.LType` will be `foo`.
 Or if `-type Foo` is specified without *, `.Type` will be `Foo`,  `.PType` will also be `Foo`,  `.LType` will be `foo`.